csci-1301/csci-1301.github.io/labs/Char/readme.md

     Console.Write("A is less than a");
 ```

-Implement the following short program:
+Implement the following short program to practice this concept:

+#.
 Ask  user  to  enter  a  lowercase  character.
 #.
-First check that the alphabet is within a - z range
+Check that the alphabet is within a - z range, to check that it _is_ a lowercase character
-#. if it is not, display "not a lowercase character"
+#. when it is not display "not a lowercase character"
-#. if it is, perform the following steps:
+#. otherwise perform the following steps:
-    - if  user  enters  letter n,  display "You entered n"
+    - if  user  enters character `'n'`,  display "You entered n"
-    - if  the  character  occurs  before n in the  alphabet, display "Before n"
+    - if  the  character  occurs  before `'n'` in the  alphabet, display "Before n"
-    - if  the  character  occurs  after n in the  alphabet, display "After n"
+    - if  the  character  occurs  after `'n'` in the  alphabet, display "After n"
 - To read *a single character* (instead of a whole string), use ReadKey() method: `Console.ReadKey().KeyChar`